Skip to main content

 Aitkin County, MinnesotaLimited DataEutrophic

 Esquagamah Lake earns a D — measurements through 2024 show persistent nutrient pressure that limits clarity through the summer.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.

 Esquagamah Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
-The fishery includes walleye alongside the lake's other 14 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 14 documented species — a notable draw for Minnesota anglers.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 The lake has a long ice-out record — 42 observations on file, with a median ice-out around Apr 15.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-29.
 Grade methodology: LakeGrade methodology.